PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 The word "int" in front of the function, tells C that `main` gives back an integer.
 This is different from Python where we use "def" for defining a function.
 Don't worry you'll get used to it.

-You will see the word "void" inside of the functions input (the parenthesis).
-In C we have to tell the computer that the function *doesn't* take any input, which is what the `void` keyword is for.
+You will see the word "void" inside of the functions input (in the parenthesis).
+In C we have to tell the computer that the function *doesn't* take any input, which is what the `void` keyword is for. `void` stands for "nothing" (literrally).

 When using we were using Python, the Python interpreter automatically assumed you didn't want input if you don't put anything in the parenthesis "()".